viv-visw/my-portfolio/Machine Learing Research - DeepBipolar/README.md

 * The DeepBipolar paper, as a research publication, is permanently publicly available (online) within the prestigious National Library of Medicine and Wiley publications.

-* The DeepBipolar paper currently enjoys 26 citations (Google Scholar) and 20 citations (Wiley Publications), cited by several medical research teams!
+* As of **May 6, 2024**, the DeepBipolar paper currently enjoys 46 citations (Google Scholar) and 37 citations (Wiley Publications), cited by several medical research teams!

 ## Project Links